henrik7264/RxROS/README.md

 reboot
 ```

-Finally, execute the following commands in a directory where you keep your ROS workspaces - any directory will work.<br>
+Finally, execute the following commands in a directory where you keep your ROS workspaces - any directory will work.

 ```
 mkdir –p nxt
 cd  nxt